hashicorp/vagrant/website/docs/source/v2/synced-folders/rsync.html.md

 On Windows, rsync installed with Cygwin or MinGW will be detected by Vagrant and works well.

+The destination machine must also have rsync installed, but Vagrant can automatically install rsync into many operating systems.
+If Vagrant is unable to automatically install rsync for your operating system, it will tell you.

 ## Options

 The rsync synced folder type accepts the following options: